 - Damaged sports equipment will not be accepted.

-- Sports equipment where the sum of linear dimensions exceeds 85 "(216 cm) or weighing over 100 lbs / 45 kg may only be transported by the cargo department, subject to existing policies in that area.
+- Sports equipment that measures more than 90 linear inches (230 cm) or weighing over 100 lbs / 45 kg may only be transported by the cargo department, subject to existing policies in that area.

 It is important to note that the regulations to bring in food depend on each country.
 However, we note some considerations to take into account when making your trip: